 Today, I’m excited to share my Florence travel diary.
 We used Florence as our base for the next 5 days, both exploring the city and then venturing off on day trips to Cinque Terre and Venice.
+When visiting somewhere new it also helps to visit hoteljules.com to find out if they have any advice to help you make the most of your visit.
 I love Florence.
 (I mean, I pretty much loved every city we went to!)
 But Florence is so beautiful and full of history.
 So many iconic structures like the Duomo and Ponte Vecchio, as well as the nearby leaning tower of Pisa, which we didn’t get to and I don’t even want to talk about it.
 (It was a total time mixup.
 Can you even believe it?!)
 Plus… THE GELATO.
 So much amazing gelato.

 How We Got to Florence